EmcioN/Project_2_Quiz/README.md

  You will be able to see the result of your quiz.
 Try to reach the maximum number of points.
 #### Footer
  Located at the bottom of the page.
 You will find font awesome icons representing social media.
+#### End Game Screen
+ You will be able to see your final result.
+You will be able to put your name on the scoreboard
 ### Tehnologies used
 #### Languages
 * HTML - Used to design the basic website.